lassoid/tiny_filter/README.md

 ## Using with Plain objects

-You can use filters with non-ActiveRecord collections like so:
+You can use filters with Plain Old Ruby collections like so:

 ```ruby
 options    # filter options, for example: `{ from: 2.days.ago, to: 1.day.ago }`